demiralpatacan/CrimeRecord/README.md

 NID ⟶ {First_Name, Middle_Name, Last_Name, Street_Name, Apartment_No, Door_No, City, District, Contact_No}

-Normal Form: BCNF
+Normal Form: 3NF

 - Table Name: Victim

 ![table_Victim](src/table_VIC.png)

-NID⟶ Victim_ID
+Victim_ID is not same as the NID.
+One person can be victim in several times and cannot take the same Victim_ID twice or more.
+Victim_ID is generated while a FIR is reported.

 Victim_ID ⟶ {NID, First_Name, Middle_Name, Last_Name, Sex, Birth_Date, Nationality, Race, Education, Occupation}

-Normal Form: BCNF
+Normal Form: 3NF

 - Table Name: Accused

 ![table_Accused](src/table_ACC.png)

-NID ⟶ Accused_ID
+Accused_ID is not same as the NID.
+One person can be accused in several times and cannot take the same Accued_ID twice or more.
+Accused_ID is generated while a FIR is reported.

 Accused_ID ⟶ {NID, First_Name, Middle_Name, Last_Name, Sex, Birth_Date, Nationality, Race, Education, Occupation, Status}

-Normal Form: BCNF
+Normal Form: 3NF

 - Table Name: Crime